microsoft/fluentui/apps/public-docsite/src/pages/Controls/TabsPage/docs/ios/TabsOverview.md

-Pivots are used for switching between sub-views or different pre-defined filtering or sorting configurations for a given view.
+Tabs are used for switching between sub-views or different pre-defined filtering or sorting configurations for a given view.
 Variants may also use a combination of icons and text or just icons to articulate section content.

 <DisplayToggle onText="Dark" offText="Light" label="Theme Switcher">